siddhant0704/siddhant0704/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I’m @siddhant0704 :grinning: and am currently pursuing my Masters in Data Science from Columbia University :student:.
-I actively engage in hackathons and ideation competitions :technologist: to solve pressing problems whilst refining my technical skills.
+I’m @siddhant0704 :grinning: and I have recently graduated with my Masters in Data Science from Columbia University :student:.
+I enjoy engaging in hackathons and ideation competitions :technologist: to solve pressing problems whilst refining my technical skills.
 For any queries, you can reach out to me via sk4975@columbia.edu :smile:

 Some of my achievements and Publications are listed below: